ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 * {@link features/comments Comments} to discuss the content.
 * {@link features/revision-history Revision History} to see what changes were made, and compare and restore previous versions of the content.
 * {@link features/real-time-collaboration Real-time Collaboration} to allow multiple users to edit simultaneously.
 * There is also a configurable notifications system to stay up-to-date whenever someone mentions you in a document, comments, or replies to you, accepts or rejects suggestions, and so on.
-Integrate it with your own plugin to get notifications via email, Slack or other services.
+Integrate it with your own plugin to get notifications via email, Slack, or other services.

 ## Supported Drupal versions